interlynk-io/pylynk/README.md

 ## List Versions for specific environment ID
 TBD

 # Status of a specific version
-Possible Version Status values are:
+The status of actions associated with SBOM is reported in three states:
-1. CHECKS_IN_PRORGRESS
+1. UNKNOWN
-2. VULN_SCAN_IN_PROGRESS
+2. NOT_STARTED
-3. VULN_SCAN_COMPLETED
+3. IN_PROGRESS
-4. UNKNOWN_STATUS
+4. COMPLETED

+This applies to the following SBOM actions (represented with specific keys):
+1. SBOM Checks (Key: `checksStatus`)
+2. SBOM Policies (Key: `policyStatus`)
+3. SBOM Internal Labeling (Key: `labelingStatus`)
+4. SBOM Automation Rules (Key: `automationStatus`)
+5. SBOM Vulnerability Scan (Key: `vulnScanStatus`)

 ## Status of a specific version by version ID
 ```bash